multimediaFor/EITLNet/README.md

 ![EITL-Net](./EITLNet.png)

-Source code of the paper: Zijie Lou, Gang Cao, Man Lin.
-Black-Box Attack against GAN-Generated Image Detector with Contrastive Perturbation.
-Engineering Applications of Artificial Intelligence, vol. 124, 106594, 2023.
+Source code of the paper: Guo, Kun, Haochen Zhu, and Gang Cao.
+"Effective Image Tampering Localization via Enhanced Transformer and Co-attention Fusion."
+In ICASSP, 2024.

 Please refer to the detailed code from https://github.com/guokun111/EITLNet.